SynthStrip: Skull-Stripping for Any Brain Image

 SynthStrip Dataset

-The SynthStrip dataset (6.7 GB) is a freely available collection of full-head images with corresponding ground-truth brain masks from 622 MRI, CT, and PET scans.
-This diverse data collection includes images acquired with various MRI contrasts, resolutions, and in subject populations ranging from infants to patients with glioblastoma.
-See the included README file for the license terms and a breakdown of the dataset.
-While we cannot redistribute the CT and PET data, we include information on how to obtain these.
+The SynthStrip data are a collection of full-head images with corresponding ground-truth brain masks from 622 MRI, CT, and PET scans.
+We include label maps for 131 adult MPRAGE scans, with standard FreeSurfer brain labels and additional non-brain labels.
+The images span various MRI contrasts, resolutions, and populations ranging from infants to glioblastoma patients.
+While we cannot redistribute the CT and PET data, we provide information on how to obtain these.
+The 2D subset consists of sagittal slices extracted from each file in the 3D dataset.

 SynthStrip Tool

-We ship SynthStrip as a command line tool included in FreeSurfer and as a standalone utility using Docker or Singularity containers.
+We ship SynthStrip as a command-line tool with FreeSurfer and as a standalone utility using Docker or Singularity containers.
 Both versions are functionally identical and use the same command-line syntax.

 Within FreeSurfer: The mri_synthstrip

-Containerized version: If you do not want to install FreeSurfer, you can run SynthStrip through a standalone script that wraps a Docker or a Singularity container.
-These wrappers provide an easy mechanism for running SynthStrip containers, so you do not need to worry about mounting paths to input and output files.
+Containerized version: If you do not want to install FreeSurfer, you can run SynthStrip in a container.
+We provide a script that wraps the container, so you do not need to worry about mounting input and output directories.
 For those interested, the underlying build image is available on the Docker Hub.

 curl -O https://raw.githubusercontent.com/freesurfer/freesurfer/dev/mri_synthstrip/synthstrip-singularity && chmod +x synthstrip-singularity